REENCOUNTER IN DIEPENHEIM

 ‘Yes, I am now very happily married.
 My previous marriage was a disaster, but Rosa is great.
 I'm glad that I got her from Italy.
 And you?'

-‘For five years I 'm an urologist at the VU Medical Centre.
+‘For five years I'm an urologist at the Amsterdam VU Medical Centre.
 There I met Sophie.
 We now live together in Amsterdam and have a daughter of three years, Lisa.’

 Titus nodded approvingly.
 Then he stood up and said:

 ‘Hey, it's great to meet you, but I have to go.
-See you tonight, at the reunion of our seventh grade!’
+See you tonight, at the reunion of our class!’

-Dorian felt his shoulder still tingling from the smack as he wondered: 'A reunion of our seventh grade?
+Dorian felt his shoulder still tingling from the smack as he wondered: 'A reunion?
 Why don't I know anything about that?’